The company, which became Helsingin Puhelin in 1985,

 Accelerated by digital services that utilise the capabilities of our

 core business functions, Elisa’s international growth continued.
-Digital
+International digital

-services already contribute more than 15 per cent of our revenue.
+services contribute a growing part of our revenue.
 In

-2019 we boosted our Elisa Automate business by purchasing Polystar OSIX,
+2019 we boosted our automation business by purchasing Polystar OSIX,

 a company that offers network monitoring and analytics software